CephalofairGames/merc-packs-faq/index.md

 **If, during a City Phase, I no longer qualify for retirement (for example, if I had a quest to collect gold but spent below the threshold), do I still retire?** No. If you no longer meet the requirements for your PQ, you no longer retire.

 **If I abandon a character or PQ in the middle of a PQ that unlocks scenarios, what happens to the scenarios?** They all become Incomplete and are re-locked.
 Any opened chests remain looted.

+**Personal Quest 19, Martial Study** The conclusion section (67.3) mistakenly has the Bolt icon instead of the Angry Face icon.
+The Angry Face icon is correct.

 ![divider-narrow](/assets/images/divider2.png)